agraef/midizap/README.md

 ## Direct Feedback

-Translations can also provide the required feedback themselves if the application doesn't do it.
+Translations can also provide feedback themselves.
 To these ends, any MIDI message on the right-hand side of a translation can be prefixed with the `!` character.
-This outputs the message as usual, but flips the output ports, so that the message will go to the *second* port in a forward translation, and vice versa for feedback translations in the `[MIDI2]` section.
+This outputs the message as usual, but flips the output ports, so that the message will go to port 2 in a forward translation destined for port 1, and vice versa to port 1 in a feedback translation (in the `[MIDI2]` section) destined for port 2.

 We call this *direct feedback*.
 For instance, suppose that on our MIDI controller we have a fader taking the form of a touchstrip `CC1` that has some LEDs for conveying its current value.
 We might like to translate that message to a `CC7` message for the application, while also providing feedback to the controller.
 The following translation will do this: